Masker House

-Masker House is a historic house located in Wyckoff, Bergen County, New Jersey, United States.
-The house was built in 1780 and was added to the National Register of Historic Places on January 10, 1983.
+The Masker House is a historic stone house located at 470 Wyckoff Avenue in the township of Wyckoff in Bergen County, New Jersey, United States.
+Based on architectural evidence, the house was built around 1780.
+It was added to the National Register of Historic Places on January 10, 1983, for its significance in architecture and exploration/settlement.
+It was listed as part of the Early Stone Houses of Bergen County Multiple Property Submission (MPS).

+The land was purchased by John Rattan Jr. in 1787.
+The house was likely built by Conrad Pulis.
+In 1861, A. Masker was listed as the owner.
 The original house was a three-bay, 1 1/2-story house built of sandstone.
 A 2-story frame addition was added to the right (east) of the original section.